-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Colombia vs. England

 Colombia have hauled themselves into the round of 16 after a dramatic group stage and can now pause, wipe their brows and reset their focus.
-It's still win-or-go-home, but it's in a more controlled scenario for Jose Pekerman to deal with.
+It's still "win or go home," but it's in a more controlled scenario for manager Jose Pekerman to deal with.

-The fitness of one important player will determine how this contest shapes up—both camps will be sweating on the well-being of James Rodriguez—for polarising reasons, obviously.
-The Colombia manager has described the situation as "extremely concerning," per BBC Sport.
+The fitness of one important player will determine how this contest shapes up—both camps will be sweating on the wellbeing of James Rodriguez—for polarising reasons, obviously.
+Pekerman has described the situation as "extremely concerning," per BBC Sport.

 If he's fit, Los Cafeteros can load up on playmakers, pairing James with Juan Quintero, and try to stress England's back three with creativity spread across the pitch.
 Poland felt the full wrath of that—plus a confident Juan Cuadrado—and lost 3-0.

 But defensively, Pekerman should be concerned.
 England's well-coached attacking philosophy fills the gaps between markers and forces drastic action.
 Yerry Mina will likely struggle with the relentless movement he's presented with, as will Carlos Sanchez.
-Davinson Sanchez might well be on spectacular-last-ditch-tackle duty again.
+Davinson Sanchez might well be on "spectacular last-ditch-tackle" duty again.

-Then there's The Three Lions' set piece prowess.
-Outside of Mina, Colombia aren't the biggest of sides, whereas England can call upon at least three extremely dangerous aerial resources and benefit from Kieran Trippier's whipped delivery.
+Then there's The Three Lions' set-piece prowess.
+Outside of Mina, Colombia aren't the biggest of sides, whereas England can call upon at least three dangerous aerial resources and benefit from Kieran Trippier's whipped deliveries.

-Colombia might level that battle through Mina himself, who already has two headed goals at these finals, but will need to work hard to ensure Radamel Falcao isn't left isolated, too—as he was in two of the three group-stage games.
+Colombia might level that battle through Mina himself, who already has two headed goals at these finals, but will need to work hard to ensure Radamel Falcao isn't left isolated, as he was in two of the three group-stage games.

 Prediction: Colombia 1-2 England